 Virgin Media is a UK internet service provider.
 It also has a streaming service called Virgin TV Go, which is only available in the UK.
-If you’re traveling abroad and still want to watch your favorite Virgin TV Go show, you’ll need to use a VPN to get a UK IP address.
+To watch your favorite Virgin TV Go shows in the UK privately and without interruptions, you’ll need to use a reliable VPN.

 Can I use a free VPN for Virgin Media?